apache/incubator-baremaps/README.md

 gazetteer postgis start
 ```

-As a small country Liechtenstein is suitable for testing and easily fits in a git repository.
+As a small country, Liechtenstein is suitable for testing and fits in this git repository.
 You can now import this data in that postgis container using the following command.

 ```bash